- Research Databases

 - Scholarly vs. Popular Sources

-The databases below are good places to start for research in any art history topic; Artstor is a wonderful resource for high-quality, high-resolution images - perfect for when you need to provide examples in a paper or presentation.
+The databases below are good places to start for research in any art history topic.
 If you aren't sure about how to use a research database, feel free to ask one of the Library staff!
 We are more than happy to demonstrate a search technique or help you to locate sources for a more complicated subject matter.

 Academic Search Ultimate: